sjbylo/aba/README.md

 In a fully disconnected environment, where no internet access is available, two bastions are required: one connected to the internet and the other on the private network.

-- **Connected Workstation**
+- **Connected Bastion or Workstation**
    - An x86 RHEL 8/9 or Fedora (e.g. VM) with internet access, typically on a laptop.
-   - Clone or download this Git repository to any location in your home directory.
+   - Clone or download this Git repository (https://github.com/sjbylo/aba.git) to any location in your home directory.
-   - Download and store the Red Hat registry pull secret to `~/.pull-secret.json`.
+   - Download and store the Red Hat registry pull secret to `~/.pull-secret.json` (a pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret).
    - Install required RPMs listed in `templates/rpms-external.txt`.
    - Run `sudo dnf update` to ensure all packages are up to date (optional).
-   - Passwordless `sudo` access is highly recommended.
+   - Password-less `sudo` access is highly recommended.

 - **Internal Bastion**
    - A RHEL 9 VM or host within your private, air-gapped network.
    - Install required RPMs as listed in `templates/rpms-internal.txt` (or let Aba use dnf to install, if available).
-   - Passwordless `sudo` access is highly recommended.
+   - Password-less `sudo` access is highly recommended.

 ### Partially Disconnected Prerequisites